mohandesosama/pl-900/README.md

-# PL-900 Exam Questions and Answers
+# PL-900 Exam Questions and Answers (Dump test, Latest 2025)

 Here are some recent questions from the PL-900 exam along with their correct answers.
 These questions cover various aspects of the Microsoft Power Platform, including Power Apps, Power Automate, and Power BI.